ririyaza/Crumbs/README.md

 11/30/2025
 - Added reflected out of stock items in the dashboard, added dashboard UI for customers, added order UI for customers

+12/01/2025
+- The data of products in customer side is now reflected in the Order page.
+Categories are now clickable in the Order Page.
+Added image and quantity selector when adding products to cart.